rvannostrand/twowebsite/content/authors/admin/_index.md

 title: Rachel          Van Nostrand
 ---

-Rachel Van Nostrand is a PhD Candidate in International Relations at the University of Arizona.
+Rachel Van Nostrand is a Postdoctoral Research Associate at the University of Arizona.
 Her research interests at at the intersection of human rights, repression, post-conflict environments, and geographies of violence.
 Her dissertation focuses on the cross national study concentration camp systems.
 By creating a novel dataset of concentration camps from 1946-2018, she examines the strategic motivations underlying concentration camp use within states' repertoires of repression.
 In her free time, she enjoys practicing bass guitar, playing D&D, hiking, and rock climbing.

 {{< icon name="download" pack="fas" >}} {{< staticref "uploads/resume.pdf" "newtab" >}}Download my CV{{< /staticref >}}.